GardevoirX/CNS_drug_screening/README.md

 | CC1OC1P(=O)(O)O    | 0      |
 | ...                | ...    |

-here 1 stands for the CNS drugs and 0 stands for non-CNS drugs.
+Here 1 stands for the CNS drugs and 0 stands for non-CNS drugs.
 There are a total of 701 data in the training set and 368 data in the test set.

 ## Methods